 This derailment of democratic norms eventually legitimized their authoritarian culture over the populace.
 Manifestations of these attitudes are right-wing extremism, xenophobic ethnonationalism, and Islamist terrorism.
 These are prevalent all over the world, from West to East.
 Embroiled in strategic wars on both domestic and foreign fronts, populists have taken even on economic and military might.

 Similarly, Sheikh Haseena Wajid of Bangladesh continued using anti-Pakistan rhetoric to stay in power.
-Many democratic countries of contemporary times were erstwhile strongholds of communist authoritarianism who eventually started craving for pre-modern lifestyle.
+Many democratic countries of contemporary times were erstwhile strongholds of communist authoritarianism that eventually started craving a pre-modern lifestyle.
 Hence, vouching for populist leaders like Viktor Orban in Hungary and Morawiecki in Poland.

 A similar scenario is seen in totalitarian regions of the Middle East.
-Iran is the prime example where Mahmood Ahmedinejad was preferred over Hasan Rouhani for the former’s tilt towards conservative clerical mandate.
-End term-limitation for President Xi Jinping in China reflects the same communist authoritarian regime for a rising phoenix and a veritable economic giant.
+Iran is the prime example where Mahmood Ahmedinejad was preferred over Hasan Rouhani for the former’s tilt towards a conservative clerical mandate.
+The end term-limitation for President Xi Jinping in China reflects the same communist authoritarian regime for a rising phoenix and a veritable economic giant.

 Similarities of Populists

-It is important to notice the similarities within the rhetorics, actions, and policies of populist leaders irrespective of their geographical placement, culture, the system of governance, or religion.
-Foremost among those convergence points is the mistrust in the global liberal order.
-Populists want to mold the world order in a way that suits them best, which is based on multipolarity, where every country enjoys sovereignty and its populace enjoys national chauvinism.
+It is important to notice the similarities within the rhetorics, actions, and policies of populist leaders irrespective of their geographical placement, culture, system of governance, or religion.
+Foremost among those convergence points is the mistrust of the global liberal order.
+Populists want to mould the world order in a way that suits them best, which is based on multipolarity, where every country enjoys sovereignty and its populace enjoys national chauvinism.

 Such leads to the xenophobic and protectionist policies of populist leaders such as Trump’s building of the Mexican Wall against immigrants in its zero-tolerance policy, and the blatant condemnations of International Human Rights institutions by Netanyahu in Israel against protesting Palestinians.
 Like Donald Trump, these leaders have undertaken divisive policies using ethnic minorities as scapegoats.

 Netanyahu used violence against the Palestinians as a shield against his criminal charges in the domestic environment.
-Putin’s maneuvers in Syria and Ukraine are a cover of his economic and political failures at home.
-Similarly, Erdogan’s adventures in Syria against the Kurdish region of Afrin when he was challenged politically in his domestic polity, represents the same populist move.
+Putin’s maneuvers in Syria and Ukraine are a cover for his economic and political failures at home.
+Similarly, Erdogan’s adventures in Syria against the Kurdish region of Afrin when he was challenged politically in his domestic polity, represent the same populist move.

 Veil of Democracy